Peritonectomy/Cytoreductive Surgery

-Peritonectomy/cytoreductive surgery is a treatment for peritoneal mesothelioma that removes all or some of the peritoneum and cancerous tissue.
-It improves survival rates when surgeons follow this procedure with HIPEC, hyperthermic intraperitoneal chemotherapy.
-A cure may even be possible.
+Peritonectomy and cytoreductive surgery is a treatment for peritoneal mesothelioma that removes all or some of the peritoneum and cancerous tissue from the patient’s abdomen.
+This surgery improves survival rates when followed by HIPEC, hyperthermic intraperitoneal chemotherapy.
+Some patients achieve remission with this combination.

 The peritoneum is the part of the mesothelium that lines the abdominal cavity and the organs inside.
 The pleural form of mesothelioma is most common because this type of cancer is strongly associated with inhaling asbestos fibers.